Is Wind Noise Normal in a Helmet?

 Right-Helmet-agvsport

-Sounds straightforward, but a proper fitting, the snug helmet is quieter because there are fewer ways for the air to enter the helmet.
-A bonus is a helmet is safer when it’s properly fitted.
 In addition, some helmets are noisier than others.
 Although this is a useful way to cut down the noise level, the reality is a little different.
 Studies have found that the noise in fact only falls by 3 to 5 dB.
 Ensuring there is sufficient padding around the neck and in the cheek region further helps reduce the airflow and improves the level of noise.

-Snell vs DOT Motorcycle Safety Helmet Standard-Which is better?
+Related: Snell vs DOT Motorcycle Safety Helmet Standard-Which is better?

-In addition, the style of helmet that you choose plays a significant role, with the full-face helmet by and far the best at effectively disrupting the wind flow.
+In addition, the style of helmet that you choose plays a significant role, with the full-face helmet by far the best at effectively disrupting the wind flow.
 The impact of a well-fitting visor is essential as the key is to minimize the points on the helmet at which the wind is accessing the helmet.

 Unfortunately, vents, while being effective in keeping you cool while riding, are not effective in keeping the noise down.
 The principle of vents is that they use airflow to keep you cool.
 Many helmets have the technology to alleviate the issue, so it’s important to find out what effect the ventilation system in your helmet will have on airflow when you purchase it.